 NESA 'N' Determination Warning Letters should be issued for non-attempts and non-serious attempts for Assessment Tasks and for significant coursework missed or incomplete.
 Teachers will continue to ensure effective communication with parents/guardians about non-completion issues.
 All contact with parents will be recorded on Sentral.
+A second Warning Letter is also required for each task or collection of coursework.

 NESA 'N' Determination Warning Letters will be required across the duration of the course for a student to be 'N' Determined at the completion of Stage 6 Preliminary studies.
-Near the end of the Stage 6 Preliminary course (with dates to be determined by official NESA deadlines), Teachers and

-Head Teachers will be required to submit 'N' Determination nominations for students who have not met NESA requirements.
+Near the end of the Stage 6 Preliminary course (with dates to be determined by official NESA deadlines), Teachers and Head Teachers will be required to submit 'N' Determination nominations for students who have not met NESA requirements.
 A panel consisting of the appropriate Deputy Principal, the Head Teacher Secondary Studies and the Year Advisor will accept or reject all 'N' Determination nominations.
 For 'N' Determination nominations to be accepted, submissions must include official NESA 'N' Determination Warning Letters covering: